Key Quote

 Technique 2 — DRAMATIC IRONY / TRAGIC FUTILITY

-Juliet's argument is intellectually compelling (convincingly forceful) but socially futile (incapable of producing results): in her world, names determine everything — who you marry, who you fight, who kills you.
+Juliet's argument is intellectually compellingcompelling — Evoking interest or admiration in a powerful, irresistible way but socially futilefutile — Incapable of producing any useful result; pointless: in her world, names determine everything — who you marry, who you fight, who kills you.
 The dramatic irony is devastating: the audience knows that the lovers' attempt to transcend their names will fail, making Juliet's beautiful logic a prelude to tragedy rather than a solution.

-The speech also reveals Juliet's naivety: she believes that love can exist outside social structures, that two people can simply rename themselves and escape.
+The speech also reveals Juliet's naivetynaivety — A lack of experience or sophistication; innocent simplicity: she believes that love can exist outside social structures, that two people can simply rename themselves and escape.
 Shakespeare presents this as both deeply admirable and tragically mistaken — the idealism of youth colliding with the immovable machinery of feudal society.

 Key Words